LiberationFrequency/BazzArch/README.md

  debootstrap, but I don't know in detail momentarily.) (*1 appendix)

 * an Internet connection
-  Unfortunately it download some things on every build, even if you have all packages available.
+  Unfortunately it downloads some things on every build, even if you have all packages available.

 HowTo: